Powder for Inhalation (in Capsule)

-It is very important to follow the Directions for Use carefully and avoid contact of the powder with the eyes.
+It is very important to follow the Directions for Use carefully.

-If your breathing becomes more difficult while you are using Spiriva, tell your doctor immediately.
+If your breathing becomes more difficult while you are taking this medicine, tell your doctor immediately.

 If you are a smoker, your doctor or pharmacist can advise you on the steps to take to quit smoking.